 - What are the risks and benefits involved in introducing changes to the existing norms?
 Is the evolutionary approach implied by changing these norms a necessity?
-Or will it come into conflict the norms that States have already agreed should underpin the OEWG’s work?
+Or will it come into conflict with the norms that States have already agreed on and that should underpin the OEWG’s work?

 - How can industry and other non-state actors support the OEWG in the norm development process?

-Johanna Weaver, Tech Policy Design Centre, Australian National University
+Johanna Weaver, Tech Policy Design Centre, Australian National University; former GGE Expert, Australia

 Eric Wenger, Senior Director for Government Affairs, Cisco